EuropeanOpenScienceCloud/Governance/docs/GovernanceTransition.md

 Table 12 - Governance Crosswalk

-Despite the differences, there is a clear evolutionary path between the model in the staff working model and the longer term model described later in this document, with the Stakeholder Forum evolving to become more independent and able to take a stronger role in determining the direction of EOSC to ensure that it that it meets its users’ needs, and,
+Despite the differences, there is a clear evolutionary path between the model in the staff working model and the longer-term model described later in this document, with the Stakeholder Forum evolving to become more independent and able to take a stronger role in determining the direction of EOSC to ensure that it that it meets its users’ needs, and,